Tuberville refuses to budge on military promotions despite growing GOP pressure

-Alabama Sen. Tommy Tuberville (R-Ala.) is refusing to back down from his decision to hold up more than 300 non-political military promotions, despite growing pressure from Senate Republican colleagues and leaders.
+Alabama Sen. Tommy Tuberville (R) is refusing to back down from his decision to hold up more than 300 nonpolitical military promotions, despite growing pressure from Senate Republican colleagues and leaders.

-Fellow Republican senators have criticized Tuberville’s strategy as a “mistake,” and urged him to narrow his holds to Biden nominees who make policy decision and allow stalled non-political military personnel to continue advancing in their careers.
+Fellow Republican senators have criticized Tuberville’s strategy as a “mistake,” urging him to narrow his holds to Biden nominees who make policy decision and allow stalled nonpolitical military personnel to continue advancing in their careers.

-Senate Republican Leader Mitch McConnell (Ky.) on Tuesday voiced his misgivings about Tuberville’s aggressive tactics.
+Senate Republican Leader Mitch McConnell (Ky.) voiced his misgivings about Tuberville’s aggressive tactics Tuesday.

-Sen. Susan Collins (R-Maine), the vice chair of the Senate Appropriations Committee and ranking member of the Defense Appropriations Subcommittee, urged Tuberville on Tuesday to limit his holds to policy-making positions.
+Sen. Susan Collins (R-Maine), the vice chairwoman of the Senate Appropriations Committee and ranking member of its defense subcommittee, urged Tuberville on Tuesday to limit his holds to policymaking positions.

 “I’m very concerned about it and hope that Sen. Tuberville will reconsider and narrow his focus to only those individuals who have policy responsibilities,” Collins said.

-The Senate Armed Service Committee has approved 273 promotions that are now stuck on the floor because of Tuberville’ hold, according to a Senate aide.
+The Senate Armed Services Committee has approved 273 promotions that are now stuck on the floor because of Tuberville’s hold, according to a Senate aide.

-House Foreign Affairs Committee Chairman Mike McCaul (R-Texas) warned over the weekend that Tuberville’s holds are “paralyzing the Department of Defense.”
+House Foreign Affairs Committee Chairman Michael McCaul (R-Texas) warned over the weekend that Tuberville’s holds are “paralyzing the Department of Defense.”

 “I think that is a national security problem and a national security issue.
 And I really wish he would reconsider this,” he warned.